erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 Xorshift, double Xorshift and double XorRot.
-Double XorRot was slower than double Xorshift but not better, probably since the generator has got good low bits, so they need to be shifted up and rotation is no improvement.
+Double XorRot was slower than double Xorshift but not better, probably since the generator has got good low bits, so they need to be shifted up to improve the high bits.
+Rotating down high bits to the low is no improvement.

 This is a single Xorshift scrambler: